How prior authorization brings value to patients and their health plans

 See how our solutions can help

-eviCore intelliPath
+EviCore intelliPath

-eviCore intelliPath is deployed by provider organizations to automate and simplify submitting and tracking requests for prior authorization. intelliPath streamlines operations within a single easy-to-use application that integrates with major electronic health record (EHR) vendors.
+EviCore intelliPath is deployed by provider organizations to automate and simplify submitting and tracking requests for prior authorization. intelliPath streamlines operations within a single easy-to-use application that integrates with major electronic health record (EHR) vendors.
 Provider costs are reduced and decisions are communicated in real time, reducing delays.